 I Forgot I Wrote This

-To make the feelings go away for at least another day,
+Make the feelings go away for at least another day

 Pushing me out of the way and setting up a shop,